 Section 101(a)(5)(D) of the Marine Mammal Protection Act (MMPA) established an expedited process to apply for authorization for incidental take of small numbers of marine mammals where the take will be limited to harassment.
-The Service may issue an IHA for a period of up to one year.
+The U. S. Fish and Wildlife Service (Service) may issue an IHA for a period of up to one year.
 The MMPA establishes the following schedule for consideration of requests for IHAs:

-- Review of application an publication in Federal Register (45 days)
+- Review of application and publication in Federal Register (45 days)

 - Public comment period (30 days)

 - Verify the following:

 - Your proposed activity has the potential to cause take.

 - Your action will involve incidental, but not intentional taking.
 Activities for which take is part of the activity, including but not limited to import, export, transport, scientific research, capture, and filming, require a permit.

 - Take is limited to harassment only.

 - Contact the U.S. Fish and Wildlife Service Marine Mammals Management office at 1-800-362-5148 for further assistance.